LohseLab/gIMble/doc/to_do.md

 - [>] Creating dataframe of blocks...
 - [>] Creating dataframe for samples...
 - Missingness -> Missing_Genotypes
+- Plot 20 most common mutypes and their counts as barcharts

 # [MODIFY blocks]
 - [+] Read parameters in 0.000s (66.26MB) REMOVE